Mycelial cord: Rhizomorph

-Development and morphology of rhizomorphs
+Development and morphology

 The development of rhizomorphs begins with a submerged thallus that produces mycelium (hyphae biomass) that when deprived of nutrients and exposed to increasing oxygen, morphogenesis occurs giving rise to pseudo or microsclerotia (survival structures of some fungi), which precede rhizomorph development.
 Concentrations of oxygen play an important role in the production of rhizomorphs.
 When there is a high concentration of oxygen in the atmosphere, soil moisture, temperature and pH, rhizomorph production increases.

 Rhizomorphs contain four differentiated types of tissues: